joinednode/joinednode.github.io/docs/templates/sendsms.md

 2. `TWILIO_ACCOUNT_SID` => `YOUR-TWILIO-ACCOUNT-SID`
 3. `TWILIO_NUMBER` => `A-NUMBER-FROM-YOUR-TWILIO-ACCOUNT`

-These variables will be encrypted when you save, and only viewable either from your Task itself or when you edit it
+These variables will be encrypted when you save, and only viewable either from your Recipe itself or when you edit it

-Now, let's add our Node.js task code:
+Now, let's add our Node.js recipe code:

 ```javascript
 var twilio = require('twilio');